 These entities should be doing their best to question Tso and demand answers as to why he keeps publicly embarrassing them.

 Last week, it was his suspension from his job by Navajo officials for undisclosed reasons.
-Will he care to share why he was told to stay away from work?
-Don't

 Last July, Tso was arrested for public intoxication, but charges were dismissed over legality issues with prosecutors handling the case.